Elective monarchy: Hungary

 Hungary was an elective monarchy until 1687.
 This elective right carried on for another two more decades in the Principality of Transylvania which de jure continued to belong to the Lands of the Hungarian Crown but had split from Hungary when the childless King Louis II died after the Battle of Mohács.

 Iberia

 Visigothic Hispania elected the king from the relatives of past kings, in accordance with the Germanic traditions.
 In practice, the Visigoth kings appointed their eldest sons to manage the kingdom's affairs, so that when the king died the eldest son was politically skilled enough to secure the throne.
 In the 5th century, hereditary succession was increasingly stable until the Frankish invasions against the Visigoths led to a period of crisis in which the Visigoths reverted to elections.
 After the crisis was over in the 6th century, the family of Leovigild attempted to revive hereditary succession until Swintila was overthrown and the Fourth Council of Toledo formally declared elective succession as the principle of succession in 633.

 The Kingship of Aragon was initially elected by the "rich men" barons.
 Later this right was limited to the Cortes confirming the succession of the heir.

+Crown of the Kingdom of Poland

+After Jadwiga Anjou inherited the throne of Kingdom of Poland in 1384, nobles elected Jogaila of Lithuania to be her husband and co-king in 1386.
+As the Queen was hereditary monarch, it was expected the royal pair's offspring will be the new heir; however, the succession line was broken when Jadwiga and her only daughter, Princess Elizabeth, both died in 1399.
+While Polish noblemen continued to recognize Jogaila as the King (under the name of Ladislaus II), his children by next wives were not automatically viewed as heirs, though he ultimately managed to secure their election as future rulers of Poland.
+His descendants in male line were being chosen to reign over the kingdom until the death Sigismund II Augustus in 1572 (and again in female line from 1575 to 1668 during Polish–Lithuanian Commonwealth [see below]).
+Nobles were supportive of continuation of dynasty, however, they wished to have control over who ascends the throne, believing it would lead to the royal children being raised as more competent than in case they would inherit automatically.
+This politics continued into time when Crown of the Kingdom of Poland was united with Grand Duchy of Lithuania, creating Polish–Lithuanian Commonwealth, where the ruling King's children were considered primary candidates as successors, but the throne remained elective.